bt-koch/energy-monitor/README.md

 - allowed changing the frequency of data (daily, monthly, yearly)
 - removed the area chart in the middle
 - option to display confidence intervals of model
-- option to highlight certain time periods
 - option to display moving average
+- option to show and hide the different lines
+- option to choose between dynamic and static y axis

 ### Calendar Heatmap